-The estimated actuarial loss for the post-retirement medical benefit plan that will be amortized from accumulated other comprehensive income into net post-retirement benefit cost over the next fiscal year is expected to be a gain of \$288,463.
+The estimated actuarial amount for the post-retirement medical benefit plan that will be amortized into net post-retirement benefit cost over the next fiscal year is expected to be a gain of \$288,463.

 The Cooperative has not funded any plan assets as of December 31, 2017 or 2016.
 Estimated future benefit payments for the next ten years are as follows: